top of page

 Course Overview

-The course takes learners on an exciting journey through the Seven Ages of Globalization with the perspectives of geography, technology, and institutions across time and place.
+The course takes learners — students ages 14+, educators, and lifelong learners alike — on an exciting journey through the Seven Ages of Globalization with the perspectives of geography, technology, and institutions across time and place.

 The course is divided into 28 classes, with the opening six providing foundational content on globalization and global change, the roles of geography, technology, institutions, and the world's mega-challenges.
 These are followed by 18 classes on the Seven Ages of Globalization.
 The four final classes present the great 21st-century challenges facing the world: ending poverty, saving the environment, and living peacefully and cooperatively.
-These 28 classes are grouped into broader units in the Pedagogical Guides for educators and learners.
+Find out more by taking a look at the Lesson Plans and Video Lectures: Class 1, Class 2, Class 3, Class 4, Class 5, Class 6

 Eight Big Questions